neuro-inc/mlops-demo-oss-dogs/README.md

 ## The flow

 Each update of the dataset creates a [Pachyderm](https://www.pachyderm.com/) commit.
-If this commit also affects image labels, it triggers the Pachyderm pipeline, which in turns triggers model training on a platform.
+If this commit also affects image labels, it triggers the Pachyderm pipeline, which in turn triggers model training on a platform.

 - Pick 15 images from the dataset and put them under Pachyderm